apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 #.
 (Optional) Change global configuration

-   You can change the default system offering for Virtual Routers of all accounts by changing global configuration "router.service.offering" to uuid of the system offering.
+   You can change the default system offering for Virtual Routers of all accounts by changing the global configuration "router.service.offering" to the uuid of the system offering.

    For more information, see `“Setting Global Configuration Parameters”
    <../installguide/configuration.html#setting-global-configuration-parameters>`_.